morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ```

-## List and inspect Preferences
+## List and inspect preferences

 ```bash
 kubectl get virtualmachineclusterpreference
 ```

-Shortened output of the command above:
+A shortened output of the command above:

 ```
 NAME                     AGE
 alpine                   10m